MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-settings.md

 ### Authenticate a domain

-To set up Dynamics 365 for Marketing and the DNS to authenticate marketing email messages and embedded forms for a given domain:
+To set up Dynamics 365 Marketing and the DNS to authenticate marketing email messages and embedded forms for a given domain:

 1. Go to **Settings** > **Advanced settings** > **Marketing settings** > **Authenticated domains**.
 A list of existing authenticated domains opens.
 1. Select **New** on the command bar to add a new domain.